joshhchun/Pym/README.md

 ## Immediate Updates:

 -   Allow for more file types to be uploaded
--   Setup Cronjob for automatic database cleanups (every post has a life time of 15 days, but DB could get cluttered)
+-   ~~Setup Cronjob for automatic database cleanups (every post has a life time of 15 days, but DB could get cluttered)~~

 ## Possible Updates:

--   Setting up a Redis cache for quicker experience (MongoDB already has a _LRU-Like_ cache system with indexes, but it does not save the value retrieved from queries).
-However, right now I believe the website doesn't have enough users where the memory/speed trade-off would be worth it.
+-   ~~Setting up a Redis cache for quicker experience (MongoDB already has a _LRU-Like_ cache system with indexes, but it does not save the value retrieved from queries).
+However, right now I believe the website doesn't have enough users where the memory/speed trade-off would be worth it.~~
+     -    Migrated to React-Query, which implements a cache system
 -   Migrating to a Next.JS / Prisma app? :eyes: